michael2012z/BitBible/markdown/Etheridge/files/2Tim.md

 15. and that from thy childhood thou hast learned the holy writings, which are able to make thee wise to salvation, through faith which is in Jeshu Meshiha.

-16. FOR all scripture which from the Spirit is written, is profitable for doctrine, and for rebuke, and for correction, and for instructionOr, discipline. which is in righteousness:
+16. FOR all scripture which from the Spirit is written, is profitable for doctrine, and for rebuke, and for correction, and for instruction

 17. that the man of God may be perfect unto every good work, and completed.